eigencat/eigenjosh_blog/eigenjosh/content/posts/A Brief Introduction to Fourier Series/index.md

 ## The Complex Fourier Series
 Before we move onto the idea of the Fourier transform, we must go over an alternate way of representing this series.
 Recall Euler's Formula:
 \\[ e^{i\theta} = \cos\theta + i\sin\theta \\]
-This affords us a conversion between our previous sine and cosine basis into a complex basis that still spans the space of periodic functions.
+This affords us a conversion between our previous sine and cosine basis into a complex basis that still spans the the space of continuous functions over the interval $[-\ell,\ell]$.
 In particular, we propose our new basis functions to be
 \\[ f_n(x) = e^{i(n\pi x/\ell)} \quad \text{ for } n\in\mathbb{Z} \\]
-Not how each of these basis functions is just a complex linear combination of our old basis functions!
+Note how each of these basis functions is just a complex linear combination of our old basis functions!
 We'll return to that in a moment, but first let's write down the complex fourier series using this basis:
 \\[ \hat{f}(x) = \sum_{n=-\infty}^{\infty} c_n e^{i(n\pi x/\ell)} \\]
 where
 \\[ c_n = \frac{1}{2\ell}\int_{-\ell}^\ell f(x)e^{-i(n\pi x/\ell)}\mathrm{d}x. \\]